cloudeteer/terraform-azurerm-vm/README.md

 This example demonstrates the usage of the virtual machine module with default settings.
 It sets up all necessary dependencies, including a resource group, virtual network, subnet, recovery services vault, backup policy, and key vault, to ensure seamless deployment.

 > [!TIP]
-> Our module enables password-based login for Linux virtual machines, configurable via the `authentication_type` input variable.
-If the [`disable_password_authentication`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/linux_virtual_machine.html#disable_password_authentication-1) setting on the [`azurerm_linux_virtual_machine`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/linux_virtual_machine) resource within this module is not explicitly set to `false`, [Trivy](https://trivy.dev) will flag a high-severity warning.
-To suppress this warning, add the comment `#trivy:ignore:avd-azu-0039` directly above the Terraform module definition, as shown in the example below.
+> Our module intentionally keeps password-based login available for Linux virtual machines through the `authentication_type` input variable.
+Where your security policy requires SSH-only access, set `authentication_type = "SSH"`.
+When you intentionally allow Linux password authentication and need to suppress the corresponding [Trivy](https://trivy.dev) warning, add the comment `#trivy:ignore:AVD-AZU-0039` directly above the Terraform module definition, as shown in the example below.

 ```hcl
 resource "azurerm_resource_group" "example" {